 - One day flex (leadership training, admin time, other training, etc.)

 This program rocks.
 We have incredible flexibility to meet our resident’s needs.
 We provide a diverse set of community locations and services to offer a wide variety of options and experiences for a resident.
 Our residents get involved in everything – business planning, clinical service delivery, dispensing, community outreach, consulting, compounding, you name it.
 We are committed to developing our residents as complete pharmacists (leadership, clinical skills, project management, and work/life balance) that can work in any environment.

 We do not offer inpatient experiences, so for a resident hoping for those options, we may not be able to accommodate.
-However, we continue to work to bridge the gap between health-systems and community, as is evidenced by our Transitions of Care program.

 Yes.
 While our residency program runs from July 1st until June 30th the following year, if a resident is available before the start date, they can start early as a grad intern at one of our locations.

 The well-being of our residents is paramount.
 We are a family-owned company, and our resident is part of the family.
 Resident support begins the moment they start, as we discuss all of the resident’s goals, needs, wants, and everything that we’ll need to do to make them successful.
-Residents meet with the RPD every two weeks for briefing to discuss current project load, work/life balance, problems, solutions, ideas and anything else.
+Residents meet with the RPD every two weeks for briefings to discuss current project load, work/life balance, problems, solutions, ideas and anything else.
 Ownership also has discussions and check-ins with the resident throughout the year to assist in their development.

 We also help residents get involved outside of Kelley-Ross.
 We help connect our resident to other programs in the area, we get our residents involved with outside groups (WSPA, WASHAA, etc.), and we help our residents immerse themselves in the global scope of healthcare.